-The little Beetles with which we are familiar under the name of Weevils, characterised by their long slender snouts, at the end of which they carry curiously folding antennæ, and which constitute the family Curculionidæ, are in many cases clothed with scales, to which they owe their colours and patterns.
+The little Beetles which we are familiar with under the name of Weevils, characterised by their long slender snouts, at the end of which they carry curiously folding antennæ, and which constitute the family Curculionidæ, are in many cases clothed with scales, to which they owe their colours and patterns.
 Several of our native species display a green or silvery lustre, which under the microscope is seen to be produced by oval scales.
 But these are eclipsed by the splendour of many tropical species; especially that well-known one from South America, which is called the Diamond Beetle, and scientifically Entimus imperialis, from its unparalleled magnificence.

 A piece of one of the wing-cases of this beetle is gummed to the slide now upon the stage.
 We look at it by reflected light with a magnifying power of 130 diameters.
 We see a black ground, on which are strewn a profusion of what look like precious stones blazing in the most gorgeous lustre.
-Topazes, sapphires, amethysts, rubies, emeralds, seem sown broadcast; and yet not wholly without regularity, for there are broad bands of the deep black surface, where there are no gems, and, though at considerable diversity of angle, they do all point with more or less precision in one direction, viz., that of the bands.
+Topazes, sapphires, amethysts, rubies, emeralds seem here sown broadcast; and yet not wholly without regularity, for there are broad bands of the deep black surface, where there are no gems, and, though at considerable diversiderable diversiderable.

-SCALES OF DIAMOND-BEETLE.
+SCAUES OF DIAMOND-BEHTLE.